 Vladimir Gorbunov & Ksenia Goncharova.
 The Industrial and the Human

-Erarta Museum presents an exhibition by Vladimir Gorbunov and Ksenia Goncharova inspired by living in the Southern Urals region
+Erarta Museum presented an exhibition by Vladimir Gorbunov and Ksenia Goncharova inspired by living in the Southern Urals region

 The pre-Internet world tragically lagging behind modern times